light171220/quantum_ml_projects/variational_basics/Readme.md

 # Variational Quantum Circuits Projects

-This repository contains three progressive projects for learning variational quantum circuits (VQCs) using PennyLane.
+This repository contains three progressive projects about variational quantum circuits (VQCs) using PennyLane.
 These projects demonstrate fundamental concepts in quantum machine learning, from basic parameterized circuits to quantum neural networks.

 ## Table of Contents
 1. [Introduction to Variational Quantum Circuits](#introduction)